 Although you may be able to find relief with home remedies, you should talk with your doctor for a diagnosis.
 They may be able to prescribe medication to help treat or prevent symptoms.

-Other symptoms include pain in your back and abdomen and pain that worsens when you cough or take a deep breath.
+- pain that worsens when you cough or take a deep breath

 Chest pain caused by costochondritis may feel similar to a heart attack or other heart-related conditions, so you should seek emergency care.
 Your doctor can rule out any life threatening conditions.